 Deciding where your digital marketing dollars should go is difficult for many business owners and often leaves people wondering which is the better strategy.

 Is there a right or wrong answer?
 Could it be both?
 In order to make this decision, you have to understand the pros and the cons of both SEO and PPC.

 SEO / Search Engine Optimization

-The definition of what exactly SEO is can often change due to industry trends and changes to Google’s algorithm, but it comes down to providing a website that properly explains what the business does and provides helpful content to both human visitors and Google search crawlers.
+The definition of SEO is can change due to industry trends and changes to Google’s algorithm.
+Even with changes, SEO comes down to providing a website that properly explains what the business does and provides helpful content to both human visitors and Google search crawlers.

 Advantages of Organic SEO:

 - Organic SEO is very cost effective.
-The labor costs of setting up and managing a PPC campaign are usually the same or even more than the labor costs of SEO, but then there are the continuous click charges you pay after set-up.
+The labor costs of setting up and managing a PPC campaign are usually the same or even more than the labor costs of SEO.
+The difference is that there continuous click charges with PPC campaigns.

-- Organic SEO is long lasting — a properly optimized site can maintain a high position in the search results long after a PPC campaign has been turned off.
+- Organic SEO is long lasting — a properly optimized site can keep a high position in the search results long after a PPC campaign has been turned off.

 - Search engine positioning is relatively stable whereas PPC ad positions continuously change according to your competitors’ bidding tactics.
-A well-optimized site with good link authority and excellent content can hold its search engine position if you need to step away from SEO for a month.
+A well-optimized site with good link authority and excellent content can hold its search engine position even if you need to step away from it for a month.

 Drawbacks to SEO: